EdvanRijn/Itho-controller/README.md

 Other parts of the firmware will be written by myself or when i find usefull libraries on the net i will use these or parts of them

-for now i only have the schematics of the pcb i will use.
+for now i only have the schematics and the layout of the pcb i will use.
+Since i am not a HF designer i used the demo schematics of Texas Instrument for the HF transmitter part and a bord of Adafruit as an example for a microphone input.

+The board is in production now and i will receive the finished pcb's on 6 or 7 april 2016 When i have the boards i start to assemble them and start writing the firmware

+I will start posting updates as soon as i have parts working :)